itruonghai/object-centric-ovd/README.md

 ## References
 Our RKD and PIS methods utilize the MViT model Multiscale Attention ViT with Late fusion (MAVL) proposed in the work [Class-agnostic Object Detection with Multi-modal Transformer (ECCV 2022)](https://github.com/mmaaz60/mvits_for_class_agnostic_od).
-Our code is based on [Detic](https://github.com/facebookresearch/Detic) and [Centric] repositories.
+Our code is based on [Detic](https://github.com/facebookresearch/Detic) and [Object-centric OVD](https://github.com/hanoonaR/object-centric-ovd) repositories.
 We thank them for releasing their code.